apache/tvm/relax_spec.md

 3. The node `Tuple([e1, e2, ..., en])` evaluates `e1` (yielding value `v1`), then `e2` (yielding value `v2`), …, and finally `en` (yielding value `vn`) in that order and creates a new tuple value containing `v1`, `v2`, …, and `vn` in that order.
 4. The node `TupleGetItem(t, i)` is evaluated by first evaluating `t` (which, per type checking, must evaluate to a tuple) and then returning the `i`th field of the result.
 5. The node `ShapeExpr([p1, p2, ..., pn])` evaluates the `PrimExpr`s `p1` (yielding dimension value `v1`), `p2` (yielding dimension value `v2`), …, and finally `pn` (yielding dimension value `vn`) in that order, using the current shape context, and creates a new shape value whose dimensions are `v1`, `v2`, …, `vn`, in that order.
-6. `RuntimeDepShape` expressions must not appear in the general body of a program; it is a well-formedness error if they do.
-They do not have any defined semantics.
-7. The node `Function([v1, v2, ..., vn], body)` returns a new closure containing the function definition itself and a mapping of any free Relax variables or shape variables in `body` to the values they hold in the current scope when the `Function` node is encountered.
+6. The node `Function([v1, v2, ..., vn], body)` returns a new closure containing the function definition itself and a mapping of any free Relax variables or shape variables in `body` to the values they hold in the current scope when the `Function` node is encountered.
 If the function is the RHS of a local binding, the bound variable should also be included in the closure's binding map and should be mapped to the closure itself (to allow for recursive calls).
 Closure capturing is done *by reference*; no values will be copied and references to captured values will alias their values in the outer scope. `DataflowVar`s are not captured by closures.
-8. The node `If(cond, true_branch, false_branch)` is evaluated as follows:
+7. The node `If(cond, true_branch, false_branch)` is evaluated as follows:
     1. First `cond` is evaluated.
 Let the result be `r` (per type checking, it must be a bool scalar).
     2. If `r` is true, evaluate the `true_branch` and return its result.
     3. If `r` is false, evaluate the `false_branch` and return its result.
-9. The node `Call(op, [arg1, arg2, ..., argn])` is evaluated as follows:
+8. The node `Call(op, [arg1, arg2, ..., argn])` is evaluated as follows:
     1. If `op` is an `ExternFunc` node, then evaluate `arg1`, `arg2`, …, `argn` in that order and call the results `a1`, `a2`, …, `an`.
 Next, look up the `PackedFunc` registered under the global symbol name.
 If it exists (it is an error at run time if it does not), call the `PackedFunc` using the given arguments and return the result.
 Note that if a TIR `PrimFunc` in the `IRModule` has a global symbol attribute registered, it can be called as an `ExternFunc` using that global symbol as well. `PackedFunc`s may have arbitrary side effect and are responsible for whether the result is a newly allocated value or aliases another value.
     2. If `op` is an `Op` node, then evaluate `arg1`, `arg2`, …, `argn` in that order and call the results `a1`, `a2`, …, `an`.
 It is up to the compiler implementation to decide how operators should be implemented (some may have an associated `PackedFunc` and others may be built into the executor implementation).
 The operator may mutate its arguments.
 It is also up to the operator implementation as to whether the result is newly allocated or aliases another value. «(TODO: Once we have operators for logical and AND and OR, we should also define short-circuiting semantics for those.)»
     3. In all other cases, first evaluate `op` (it must evaluate to a closure).
 Next, we evaluate  `arg1`, `arg2`, …, `argn` in that order and call the results `a1`, `a2`, …, `an`.
 Push a new scope onto the stack where arguments `v1`, `v2`, …, `vn` in the closure are bound to `a1`, `a2`, …, and `an`, respectively, and all variables saved in the closure are added to the scope.
 Evaluate the closure body in this new scope; this will be the return value of the call.
 Pop the scope before returning the value.
+(Note that the checking of the structural information of the argument result values and the body values should be done as described in the previous section.)
-10. For the node `SeqExpr(blocks, body)`, we evaluate as follows:
+9. For the node `SeqExpr(blocks, body)`, we evaluate as follows:
     1. Push a new scope onto the stack.
     2. Iterate through the `BindingBlock`s in `blocks` in order.
 We will call the current one `block`.
 For each binding in `Block`:
-        1. If the binding is `MatchShape(var, value, shape)`, perform the shape matching and shape variable updates as described in the shape evaluation section.
+        1. If the binding is `MatchCast(var, value, struct_info)`, perform the structure matching and shape variable updates as described in the structural information section.
 If `var` is provided, `var` will be bound to `value` in the current scope; this assignment is aliasing and no new value is allocated.
-If `var` is not provided, then the shape check is performed and shape variables are updated, but no new binding is introduced.
+If `var` is not provided, then the structural check is performed and shape variables are updated, but no new binding is introduced.
         2. If the binding is `VarBinding(var, value)`, then evaluate `value` and bind `var` to that value in the current scope; this assignment is aliasing and no new value is allocated.
         3. If `block` is a `DataflowBlock`, remove all `DataflowVar`s bound in the block from the current scope before proceeding to the next block.
     3. After iterating through the binding blocks, evaluate `body` in the current scope.
 That will be the return value of the `SeqExpr`.